Ten Things to Let Go of This Year: Perfect House

 How do you keep your house reasonably clean and organized while homeschooling?
 Have you developed any helpful or time-saving systems that really work in your home?
 What challenges are you still trying to solve in this area?
 Join us this month at NextGen Homeschool as we discuss Ten Things to Let Go of This Year, and join the conversation!
 Find the series here.

-2 Replies to “Ten Things to Let Go of This Year: Perfect House”
+2 thoughts on “Ten Things to Let Go of This Year: Perfect House

 1. We are putting together a series page now that it’s almost complete!
 You’ll find it under the Homeschooling 101 Tab.
 Thank you for following the series! 🙂